Home Infos & Tips Venice: How much will the entrance fee cost? Prices & Infos

 Venice: How much will the entrance fee cost?
 Prices & Infos

-Admission to Venice | The concrete plan is as follows – from 2024; tourists will have to pay admission to the world-famous lagoon city on the Italian Adriatic on fixed dates.
-However, this only applies to day visitors staying on time in the city.
+Admission to Venice | The specific plans are as follows: Starting in 2025, tourists will be able to visit the world-famous city on the Italian Adriatic Sea on 54 days a year on which they pay an entrance fee.
+However, this only applies to day visitors who do not stay overnight in the city.
 The entrance fee is comparable to a visitor’s tax.
-Experienced travelers pay visitor’s tax at the North and Baltic Sea resorts or a tourist tax on Mallorca.
-So, none of this comes as a surprise.
+Experienced travelers already pay visitor’s tax at the North and Baltic Sea resorts or a tourist tax in Mallorca.
+So it’s no surprise.

 • Now online